SharkTrust

 2: SharkTrustX

 SharkTrustX comes pre-integrated as a ready to use Barracuda App Server plugin.
 Unlike SharkTrust, SharkTrustX communicates directly with Let's Encrypt using the ACME protocol (RFC-855).
-The plugin also manages private key generation, certificate signing request, and required cryptology.
-An online service is still required, but is limited to managing the DNS.
+The plugin also manages private key generation, certificate signing requests, and required cryptology.
+An online service is still required but is limited to managing the DNS.

 Let's Encrypt for Intranet servers